You can see a summary of the current word count of your Transifex account in the Subscription page by following the steps below:

 The subscription page looks like this:

-If you scroll down, you’ll see a breakdown of words per project (source words, total words, number of languages per project).
+If you click on the link "See all words per project", you’ll see a breakdown of source words, total words, number of languages per project.

 This table gives you an overview of: